DavisPL-Teaching/189c/README.md

 ## Course Description

 In today's world, software is increasingly more complicated, and seems to malfunction in increasingly surprising ways.
-Is it possible to develop software such that it is impossible for it to go wrong?
+Is it possible to develop software such that it is impossible for things to go wrong?
-What does it mean for software to be correct or incorrect?
+What tools might we use to save effort when developing mathematical proofs about software?
-What tools might we use to develop mathematical proofs about software?
+And what does it mean for software to be correct or incorrect?

 This upper-level undergraduate course is an introduction to formal specification and verification of software from a tool-based perspective.
 We will survey topics including: writing specifications; difference between testing and verification; automated verification tools and SMT solvers; interactive verification, program logics, and program proofs; and advanced type systems.
 Students will gain hands-on experience with writing program models and program specifications using tools used in industry at companies like Amazon and Microsoft.

-There is a graduate level version of this course, [ECS 261](github.com/DavisPL-Teaching/261).
+I also teach a graduate level version of this course, [ECS 261](github.com/DavisPL-Teaching/261).

 ### Prerequisites